Sunrise over the mountains

 Your Sabbath Questions Answered

-Read more of What day is the Sabbath day?
+Read more of Sunday is the Sabbath since the disciples broke bread then

 Featured Content